eduMFA/eduMFA/doc/faq/rollout-strategies.rst

 .. index:: rollout strategy

 There are different ways to enroll tokens to a big number of users.
-Here are some selected high level ideas, you can do with privacyIDEA.
+Here are some selected high level ideas, you can do with eduMFA.

 Autoenrollment
 ~~~~~~~~~~~~~~